 Jeff works out three times each week for 45 minutes.
 He never gets on the treadmill and is extremely fit.
 I never hear of him getting sick or feeling unwell.

 What is the difference between Jeff and the other group?

 It’s the same phenomenon I see on the driving range – a group of guys and gals hitting balls but they don’t get better.
-An then, on the other side of the range, there are students who improve rapidly and successfully.
+A then, on the other side of the range, there are students who improve rapidly and successfully.

 How can this be?

 The answer is straightforward, and I can put it into one word – accountability.

 I enjoy working out.
-As a matter of fact, I spent many years in the first group, ritualistically working out but not experiencing any results.
+As a matter of fact, I spent many years in the first group, ritualistically working them out but not experiencing any results.
 I did this for many years.
 Then I started blaming it on aging and genetics.
-These were easy excuses that made me feel better but deep own I knew better.
+These were easy excuses that made me feel better but deep down I knew better.
 One day I woke up and a little voice in my head said “I’m tired of not seeing results, and I’m tired of wasting my time” – I wonder if there is a better way.?”
 So I hired Jeff.